What can you do as a free member?

 Add to Watchlist

 This is a guide to the difficulty modes in Fire Emblem Three Houses (FE3H).
-Here we answer whether you should play the game on normal, hard, or maddening.
-We also explain the difference between Classic and Casual modes and list our recommended difficulty settings to suit your playstyle and game preference.
+Learn about the game's normal, hard, or maddening difficulties, the difference between Classic and Casual modes, and our recommended difficulty settings by reading below!

 List of Difficulty Levels